-Q: Your first book, Fair Play, began a national conversation about gender equality on the home front.
+Q: Your first book, Fair Play, began a national conversation about balancing responsibilities on the home front.
 That was in 2019, before COVID.
-What is the state of gender equality on the home front now?
+What is the state of balance on the home front now?

 When I investigated the issue in 2012, there was little traction.
 More than 12 years later, these issues are regularly in the news and people’s mouths.
 So, I think the biggest change has been visibility.
 I am glad people are talking about the problem, and we have evolved past not knowing what invisible work is.